About the Dively Committee

 Any faculty, staff, student, or student organization can request funding from the Dively Committee.
 Successful proposals engage the entire campus community and often include a combination of lectures, workshops, performances, or events, with class visits, meetings, and meals with students, staff, and faculty.

 Proposals must also demonstrate an attempt to raise funds from a diverse set of groups on campus (ideally 3-6) who can collaboratively fund, support, and advertise your event.
-The Dively Committee rarely funds more than 50% or more than $500 for any single event.
-Most proposals are awarded between $100 and $500.
+The Dively Committee rarely funds more than 50% or more than $1000 for any single event.
+Most proposals are awarded between $100 and $1000, higher contributions may be requested, but will be decided at the discretion of the committee.

 Dively proposals should not be submitted via the Davis Center or Supplemental Funding Form, which are separate sources of funding.
 For more on those resources, contact the Davis Center and the Office of Student Life.